-Of course you could not beat the food options on the mountain.
+Of course, you could not beat the food options on the mountain.
 There were ramen spots, curry, donkatsu, and even a Burger King.

-After boarding on day 2, we rested our tired feet in a mini onsen at a bar nestled at the base of the mountain.
+After boarding on day two, we rested our tired feet in a mini onsen at a bar nestled at the base of the mountain.
 We met a group of Australian guys who were culminating their two-week bro trip.

 Hakuba was unforgettable.
 It was the first time I mustered up enough courage to use my selfie stick while riding down the mountain.
 I’m always scared I’ll fall and my phone will go flying.
 I’m happy to report that I didn’t fall, and since I was in Asia, the whole selfie stick thing wasn’t anything to be embarrassed about.